 A number of Linux distributions are available for the DE-series boards.
 These Linux distributions range from a simple command-line only version to the more full-featured Ubuntu Linux distribution that includes a graphical user interface (GUI).
 Linux distributions are provided in the .img (image) file format, which can be written onto a microSD card and booted on the DE-series board.
 For this tutorial we will assume that the reader is using the DE1-SoC-UP Linux distribution for the DE1-SoC board.
-The corresponding image file DE1-SoC-UP-Linux.img can be downloaded from the Intel FPGA University Program website.
+The corresponding image file DE1-SoC-UP-Linux.img can be downloaded from the Intel FPGA University Program website (look for the latest version under Materials > Software > Embedded Linux).
 If you are using a different board, then you will need to use the specific version of the Linux image that is provided for that board.